tiprankstipranks

 We may be unable to accurately forecast customer demand for our products and manage our inventory.

 To ensure adequate supply, we must forecast our inventory needs and place orders with our suppliers based on estimates of future demand for particular products.
-Our ability to accurately forecast demand for our products could be negatively affected by many factors, including our failure to accurately manage our growth strategy and customer acceptance of new products, product introductions by our competitors, an increase or decrease in customer demand for our products or for products of our competitors, unanticipated changes in general market conditions or regulatory matters and weakening of economic conditions, or decreased consumer confidence.
-Inventory levels in excess of customer demand may result in inventory write-downs or write-offs, which would impact our gross margin.
+Our ability to accurately forecast demand for our products could be negatively affected by many factors, including product introductions by our competitors, an increase or decrease in customer demand for our products or for products of our competitors, unanticipated changes in general market conditions or regulatory matters and weakening of economic conditions, or decreased consumer confidence.
+Inventory levels in excess of customer demand may result in inventory write-downs or write-offs, which would impact our results of operation.
 Conversely, if we underestimate customer demand, our manufacturing facilities may not be able to deliver products to meet our order requirements, which could damage our reputation and customer relationships.

 Sales & Marketing - Risk 1

-Consolidation in the healthcare industry, group purchasing organizations and public procurement policies have led to demands for price concessions, which may reduce our revenues and harm our ability to sell our products at prices necessary to support our current business strategies.
+Consolidation in the healthcare industry, group purchasing organizations and public cost-containment measures have led to demands for price concessions, which may reduce our revenues and harm our ability to sell our products at prices necessary to support our current business strategies.

-Healthcare costs have risen significantly over the past decade, which has led to numerous cost reform initiatives by legislators, regulators and third-party payers.
+Healthcare costs have risen significantly over the past decade, which has led to numerous cost containment measures and other healthcare reforms by legislators, regulators and third-party payers.
 Cost reform has triggered a consolidation trend in the healthcare industry to aggregate purchasing power, which has created more requests for pricing concessions and is expected to continue in the future.
 Additionally, many of our customers belong to group purchasing organizations or integrated delivery networks that use their market power to consolidate purchasing decisions for these hospitals and healthcare providers.
 These customers are often able to obtain lower prices and more favorable terms because of the potential sales volume they represent, which has led to lower revenues and required us to take on additional liability.
-We expect that market demand, government regulation, third-party coverage and reimbursement policies and societal pressures will continue to change the healthcare industry worldwide, resulting in further business consolidations and alliances among our customers, which may exert further downward pressure on the prices of our products.
+The global trend toward limiting growth of healthcare costs has also impacted us in international markets, including China, our largest international market in terms of revenue.
+China has implemented the VBP policy, which has the specific aim of decreasing prices for medical devices.
+China's VBP policy decreased our sales prices in China in 2022, 2023 and 2024, which negatively impacted our revenues.
+Due to uncertainties with the application of the VBP tender process, we are unable to reliably predict the impact of the VBP policy on our China revenues in 2025.
+However, we expect that the VBP tender process in China will continue to have a negative impact on the revenue we are able to generate in China in 2025, and there can be no assurance that the VBP policy will not have a materially adverse effect on our business, operations or financial condition.

 Macro & Political